-But at the end of the day, how you dress should be about the children’s experience.
+At the end of the day, how you dress should be about the children’s experience.
 What makes you feel best-equipped and most confident to play and explore with children, to give them the most enriching early years experience you can?
 And how can you strike that balance, while giving your team plenty of room express themselves at work?

 That’s what we’re here to talk about.

-In this piece, we’ll explore some of the most common considerations that shape dress code and uniform policies in the Early Years.
+In this piece, we’ll explore some of the most common considerations that shape dress code and uniform policies in the early education.
 We’ve sourced these from research and interviews with early education HR experts, and also from discussions with dozens of practitioners on social media.

 We’re not here to give you a concrete “do exactly this” answer, so much as offer some ideas that might help inform how you approach a dress code in your own setting.